Overview

 Application & Admissions

-For admission to the MA program in Sociology or Criminology, applicants must hold an Honors degree in Sociology or a related discipline from a recognized university, or a 4year equivalent college degree.
+For admission to the MA program in Sociology or Criminology, applicants must hold an Honours degree in Sociology or Criminology (respectively), or a related discipline from a recognized university, or a 4-year equivalent college degree.
 The minimum cumulative average in the final two years of study (full-time equivalent) of the 4-year undergraduate degree must be 77%.

 Possession of the minimum academic requirements does not ensure acceptance.
 Applicants will be assessed with respect to their academic qualifications, achievements, and letters of recommendation.
 The specifics of the application process are outlined below.

-All applications must be received by February 1st for consideration for the following September admission.
-Applications to these programs will be accepted after this deadline, however, these applicants will only be considered if space and funding allows.
+All applications must be received by February 1st for consideration for the following September (Fall term) admission.

 All supporting documents and reference letters must be submitted for the application to be considered complete and ready for review.

-Applications and supporting documents are completed online through the new electronic Graduate Application System (eGAS).
+Applications and supporting documents are completed online through the new electronic Graduate Application System (UWinsite Student – Graduate Application System).

 Application information can be found on the Graduate Studies website.

-Applications must include (all documents are submitted online through eGAS):
+Applications must include (all documents are submitted online through UWinsite Student – Graduate Application System:

-- Transcripts from all post-secondary institutions attended, which must include the institution's grading scale (unofficial transcripts in PDF format will be uploaded to your application in eGAS, however official transcripts sent directly from the institution(s) will be required upon acceptance into the program);
+- Transcripts from all post-secondary institutions attended, which must include the institution's grading scale (unofficial transcripts in PDF format will be uploaded to your application in UWinsite Student – Graduate Application System, however official transcripts sent directly from the institution(s) will be required upon acceptance into the program);

 - Letter from the applicant indicating a statement of interest or plan of study (normally a page or two);